 Affordable, accessible, sufficient, safe and nutritious food that meets dietary needs for an active and healthy life. -more details to come

 Accessible mainstream banking services, protection from fraud and predatory lending, and ability to build savings/assets, improve credit ratings, and reduce debt. -more details to come

-- How is VC Canada identifying Game Changers?
-Read the framework for more on our strategy and evaluation approach in the foundational article: Sometimes to Hear the Music You Have to Turn Down the Noise, by Mark Holmgren
+- Read the framework for more on our strategy and evaluation approach in the foundational article: Sometimes to Hear the Music You Have to Turn Down the Noise, by Mark Holmgren

-- Dive deeper on the framework by watching the podcast with Mark Holmgren and Mark Cabaj, A Game Changer Approach to Poverty Reduction Strategy and Evaluation.
+- Dive deeper on the framework by watching this webinar with Mark Holmgren and Mark Cabaj, A Game Changer Approach to Poverty Reduction Strategy and Evaluation.